Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Introduction

 \section{Introduction}

 In \cite[Problem 5]{GGW}, Akshay Venkatesh asks the following question:

-As explained therein by Venkatesh, in many interesting number theory problems (e.g., counting number fields) one has not only a main term in the asymptotic count, but a secondary term or more.
+As explained therein by Venkatesh, in many interesting number theory problems (e.g., counting number fields, arithmetic curves or abelian varieties over a number field) one has not only a main term in the asymptotic count, but a secondary term or more.
 For example, the number of cubic fields of discriminant up to $\Bc$ is

 We have very little understanding of these lower order terms.
 They are not just of theoretical interest: when one tries to verify the conjectures numerically, one finds that the secondary terms are dominant in the computational range.
-Following the framework of the Weil conjectures, they do not correspond to stable cohomology classes (these are the main terms), but to some kind of slightly weaker structure, which is still much better behaved than cohomology near middle degree.

 Note that the moduli functors we wish to enumerate are often represented by algebraic stacks rather than by schemes (or algebraic spaces) due to the presence of non-trivial automorphisms of the objects we wish to parameterize.
 If we consider a finite field analogue, the traditional approaches to count the number of rational points on the moduli spaces do not render every lower order terms.
 This is because the Grothendieck-Lefschetz trace formula (relating point counts and $\ell$-adic cohomologies) for algebraic stacks as in \cite{Behrend} counts the rational points with weights (given a rational point $x$, its weight is $\frac{1}{\Aut(x)}$).
 Instead, we must acquire the number $|\Xc(\Fb_q)/\sim|$ of $\Fb_q$--isomorphism classes of $\Fb_q$--points of the algebraic stack $\Xc$, i.e., the non--weighted point count of $\Xc$ over $\Fb_q$.
 In this regard, the coarse moduli space $c: \Xc \to X$ is insufficient as $|X(\Fb_q)| \neq |\Xc(\Fb_q)/\sim|$.